 Use a Concatenate block to convert the original bus of buses signal to an array of buses.

-block to replace the Bus Creator block that creates the
+Concatenate block to replace the Bus Creator block

-The output of the Vector Concatenate block is an array of buses, where
+the Vector Concatenate block is an array of buses,

 Configure the For Each Subsystem block to iterate over the input array of buses signal and concatenate the output bus signal.